Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Electromagnetic signatures of r-process nucleosynthesis

-Lacking a direct spectroscopic identification of the abudance of individual elements, recent work has focused in identifying fingerprints of heavy elements in kilonova light curves.
-Particularly promising are late-time observations as the decay heating can be dominated by a few nuclei~\citep{Wu.Barnes.ea:2018}. \citet{Kasliwal.Kasen.ea:2018} suggest heavy isotopes (e.g. $^{140}$Ba, $^{143}$Pr, $^{147}$Nd, $^{156}$Eu, $^{191}$Os, $^{223}$Ra, $^{225}$Ra, $^{233}$Pa, $^{234}$Th) with $\beta$-decay half-live around 14~days. \citet{Wu.Barnes.ea:2018} have shown that at times of weeks to months, the decay energy input may be dominated by a discrete number of $\alpha$-decays, $^{223}$Ra (half-life $t_{1/2} = 11.43$~d), $^{225}$Ac ($t_{1/2} = 10.0$~d, following the $\beta$-decay of $^{225}$Ra with $t_{1/2} =14.9$~d), and the fissioning isotope $^{254}$Cf ($t_{1/2} = 60.5$~d)~\citep[see also][]{Zhu.Wollaeger.ea:2018}, which liberate more energy per decay and thermalize with greater efficiency than $\beta$-decay products.
-Late-time nebular observations of kilonovae which constrain the radioactive power provide the potential to identify signatures of these individual isotopes, thus confirming the production of heavy nuclei.
+Lacking a direct spectroscopic identification of the abundance of individual elements, recent work has focused in identifying fingerprints of heavy elements in kilonova light curves.
+Particularly promising are late-time observations as the decay heating can be dominated by a few nuclei~\citep{Wu.Barnes.ea:2019}. \citet{Kasliwal.Kasen.ea:2019} suggest heavy isotopes (e.g. $^{140}$Ba, $^{143}$Pr, $^{147}$Nd, $^{156}$Eu, $^{191}$Os, $^{223}$Ra, $^{225}$Ra, $^{233}$Pa, $^{234}$Th) with $\beta$-decay half-lives around 14~days. \citet{Wu.Barnes.ea:2019} have shown that at times of weeks to months, the decay energy input may be dominated by a discrete number of $\alpha$-decays, $^{223}$Ra (half-life $t_{1/2} = 11.43$~d), $^{225}$Ac ($t_{1/2} = 10.0$~d, following the $\beta$-decay of $^{225}$Ra with $t_{1/2} =14.9$~d), and the fissioning isotope $^{254}$Cf ($t_{1/2} = 60.5$~d)~\citep[see also][]{Zhu.Wollaeger.ea:2018}, which liberate more energy per decay and thermalize with greater efficiency than $\beta$-decay products.
+Late-time nebular observations of kilonovae, which constrain the radioactive power, provide the potential to identify signatures of these individual isotopes, thus confirming the production of heavy nuclei.
 In order to constrain the bolometric light to the required accuracy, multi-epoch and wide-band observations are required with sensitive instruments like the James Webb Space Telescope.

-An alternative mechanism to probe the in situ production of r-process nuclei is the identification of X-ray or $\gamma$-ray lines from their decay similar to the observations of $^{44}$Ti $\gamma$-rays in Cas A~\citep{Vink.Laming.ea:2001,Renaud.Vink.ea:2006} and SN~1987A~\citep{Grebenev.Lutovinov.ea:2012} remnants. \citet{Qian.Vogel.Wasserburg:1998,Qian.Vogel.Wasserburg:1999} have provided estimates of $\gamma$-ray fluxes for several r-process nuclei and~\citet{Ripley.Metzger.ea:2014} have extended those estimates to X-ray lines.
-The predicted fluxes are too low to be detected by current missions, however improvements in detection techniques may allow to detect the last merger that took place in our Galaxy.
+An alternative mechanism to probe the in-situ production of r-process nuclei is the identification of X-ray or $\gamma$-ray lines from their decay similar to the observations of $^{44}$Ti $\gamma$-rays in Cas A~\citep{Vink.Laming.ea:2001,Renaud.Vink.ea:2006} and SN~1987A~\citep{Grebenev.Lutovinov.ea:2012} remnants. \citet{Qian.Vogel.Wasserburg:1998,Qian.Vogel.Wasserburg:1999}, \citet{Wu.Banerjee.ea:2019}, and~\citet{Korobkin.Hungerford.ea:2020} have provided estimates of $\gamma$-ray fluxes for several r-process nuclei and~\citet{Ripley.Metzger.ea:2014} have extended those estimates to X-ray lines.
+The predicted fluxes are too low to be detected by current missions, however improvements in detection techniques may allow for the first detection of a merger remnant in our Galaxy~\citep[see][for a search strategy]{Wu.Banerjee.ea:2019}.